Summary:

 According to Islamists, this prophecy was fulfilled:

-- The Romans triumphed over the Persians in 624 CE.
+- The Byzantines triumphed over the Persians in 624 CE.

 - This coincided with the Battle of Badr (where Muslims also achieved victory and rejoiced), which occurred 10 years later, in 624 CE.